 Because the Genal Valley is not widely known, developed nor exploited, it is not heavily travelled; it is therefore a highly recommended destination for those looking for the unique experience one has in an environment normally peaceful, quiet, traditional and authentically Spanish.

-In December, the flower blossoms begin with the wild almond trees sprouting beautiful pink or white flowers which last until early February.
-And then from March until May, the valley is filled with wild flowers, including the blosoms from the budding chestnut trees.
+In December, flower blossoms begin presenting with the wild almond trees sprouting beautiful pink or white flowers which last until early February.
+And then from March until May/June, the valley is filled with wild flowers, including the blossoms from the budding chestnut trees.

 As many as 2,000 species of wild flowers come to life during the springtime with different blooms appearing almost daily.
 The Upper Genal is also chestnut country; normally starting in May, the valley fills with the pungent fragrance of the yellow chestnut flowers in bloom.
-And then in autumn, there is a swath of autumnal colours burning across the valley as the chestnut leaves pass through their seasonal change after the harvest, eventually dropping all their leaves.
+And then in autumn, there is a swath of autumnal colours burning across the valley as the chestnut leaves pass through their seasonal change after the harvest turning the valley into a copper colored forest, but then eventually dropping all their leaves.

 Following the A397 road up the mountain from the busy coastal town (the Málaga coast is known as the La Costa del Sol) of San Pedro de Alcántara, the exit for the Alto Genal is located 12km before Ronda.
 The A397 road is a winding mountain road with plenty of traffic, especially in the summer months.
 It will repay you with the fantastic views of the Spanish coast along the Mediterranean sea, Gibraltar and, on clear days, the mountains of North Africa.